In This Article:

 Sometimes you’ll remember the entire session.
 Sometimes your memory will be spotty.
 Sometimes you’ll have difficulty remembering any of it except the beginning.

 It doesn’t matter!
-You’re still getting the full benefits of listening to the program.
+Just be aware you’re still getting the full benefits of listening to the hypnosis audio program.

 The Power of Conditioning